joonas-fi/joonas.fi/blog/_posts/2020/2020-02-24-go-is-not-a-simple-language.md

-I really wanted to love the [flag](https://pkg.go.dev/flag?tab=doc) package since I believe it benefits the entire ecosystem to have one quality package everyone agrees to use so there's not 10 competing implementations everyone has to spend time researching and [vetting](https://www.agwa.name/blog/post/always_review_your_dependencies).
+I really wanted to love the [flag](https://pkg.go.dev/flag?tab=doc) package since I believe it benefits the entire ecosystem to have one quality package everyone agrees to use so there aren't 10 competing implementations everyone has to spend time researching and [vetting](https://www.agwa.name/blog/post/always_review_your_dependencies).

 But the flag package is just too weird to be loved - it's different than practically every